Please do this on your laptop – it’s easier.

 Select yes if you have an accommodation i.e. acceptance by the College Board of a letter from a doctor that states you have a medical condition that will allow you extra time for the test; select no fee waiver.

-For payment use a credit card – make sure the details are all correct (SAT test, International Registration and Essay) and submit.
+For payment use an international credit card – make sure the details are all correct (SAT test, International Registration) and submit.
 Press the Submit button ONCE – sometimes it takes time – otherwise your money will be taken twice.
-The cost is $111.5
+The cost is $107.00.

 Finally print your admission ticket and check out the score reports – do you want them sending on directly to the university of your choice?
 If you’ve got the score you want, send them.
 Otherwise, hold off till next time.

-One other thing and this is really important:
+One other thing that bears repeating, and this is really important:

 When you go for the test, you need a photo ID.
 The photo has to resemble you as you are now on your admission ticket, not when you were four years old.
 You could be refused admission if the photos do not tally.